energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 Mobility
 --------

-The annual passenger transport demand in Belgium for 2035 is expected to be 194 billions :cite:`EuropeanCommission2016`.
+The annual passenger transport demand in Colombia for 2035 is expected to be 194 billions :cite:`EuropeanCommission2016`.
 Passenger transport demand is divided between public and private transport.
 The lower (:math:`%_{public,min}`) and upper bounds